Financial Aid Repeat Policy (Federal Aid Regulation)

 OTHER FINANCIAL AID POLICIES

-Beginning Spring 2013, the Financial Aid Office must monitor students' repeat coursework.
-New federal regulations stipulate that federal aid may only be awarded to an undergraduate student once for a previously passed course (i.e., one repetition per class).
+Federal regulations require federal aid may only be awarded to an undergraduate student once for a previously passed course (i.e., one repetition per class).
+The University Repeat Policy does not apply to the student when determining if the repeat coursework is eligible for federal student aid.

 Repeat Policy Conditions